katiehermalik/GA-functions-scope/README.md

 ```
 > `> 4547-9-3`

     Commit.

 3. Write a function `reverseString` that takes a string as a parameter and returns that string with the letters reversed **without using `.split()`, `.reverse()`, or `.join()`**.

     Commit.

 4. Make your palindrome function from problem two above work regardless of spacing (or capitalization).
 So, for example, "Sit on a potato pan Otis" or "Bird rib" would pass the test.

     Commit.

-4. Make your palindrome function work even if the string contains punctuation.
+5. Make your palindrome function work even if the string contains punctuation.
 So: "Sit on a potato pan, Otis!!!" or "A man, a plan, a canal: Panama." would pass the test.

     Commit.

-5. Make a "word palindrome" function that returns true if the words in a phrase are the same backwards and fords.
+6. Make a "word palindrome" function that returns true if the words in a phrase are the same backwards and forwards.
 It should not care about spacing, capitalization, or punctuation.
 For example the following string would pass the test:
 ```
 "Son, I am able," she said.
 "Though you scare me, watch!" said I, "Beloved," I said, "watch me scare you!"
-Though, said she: "able am I, son"
+Though, said she: "able am I, son."
 ```
     Commit.

-6. You still want more?!?!
+7. You still want more?!?!
 Do you even sleep?
 Create an account on [Project euler](https://projecteuler.net/archives) and keep working on those problems.